City-Syntax/buildings.sg/README.md

 # Buildings.sg

-Buildings.sg is a web-based viewer for building carbon information in Singapore.
-The project combines spatial data, operational and embodied carbon calculations and a set of EnergyPlus templates for typical building archetypes.
-It can be used to explore carbon performance across the island or to download templates for your own simulations.
+Buildings.sg is an open platform for urban building energy modeling (UBEM) and carbon emissions mapping in Singapore.
+The project combines spatial data, operational and embodied carbon simulations and a full set of EnergyPlus templates for typical building archetypes in Singapore.
+It can be used to simulate energy and carbon performance across the city, or you may also download the templates for further customization (for your own simulations).

 ## Project structure